stechtmann/BL2700/Blast.md

 blastp -db Nano_db -query all_HSP.fasta -out HSP_BLAST.txt -outfmt 7
 ```

-- Which of the query proteins is the best hit?
-- Which of the Loki proteins is the closest homolog of the query sequences?
+- Which heat shock proteins have homologs in the Nanoarchaeota genome?
-- Are the same Loki proteins the same best hits for the query sequences?
-- Does the Lokiarchaeote have any CPNs.
+- Are there any paralogs?
+- Explain your answer